ricketytoc/tp/docs/DeveloperGuide.md

 The current implementation of EmployeeManager is optimized for standard screen resolutions, specifically 1920x1080, and is best viewed at a screen scale of 100%.
 We plan to enhance EmployeeManager's display compatibility with a broader range of screen resolutions and scales, to suit all office needs.

+### 10. Allow `sort` to be case-insensitive

+The current implementation of the `sort` command sorts the person list by their attribute in lexicographical order.
+However, this can lead to unintended behaviour as it is case-sensitive.
+For example, if there are three persons with departments: `Finance`, `IT`, `finance`, the persons from the finance department would be separated by `IT` due to lexicographical order.
+We intend to make `sort` command case-insensitive by default, and allow case-sensitive by specifying an addition flag.

+The original command looks like: `sort d/`, and our new proposed format might look like `sort d/ case/` with the `case/` flag specifying the sort should be case-sensitive, and lack of flag specifying the sort should be case-insensitive.